loot/libloot/README.md

 ## Building libloot

-### Windows

 Refer to `.github/workflows/release.yml` for the build process.

 ### Linux

-Refer to `.travis.yml` for the build process.
-It assumes that you have already cloned the libloot repository, that the current working directory is its root, and that the following applications are already installed:
+The build process assumes that you have already cloned the libloot repository, that the current working directory is its root, and that the following applications are already installed:

 - `cmake`
-- `curl` and libcurl (`libcurl4-openssl-dev` on Ubuntu)
+- `curl`
 - `git`
-- `python` and `pip` (2.7 or 3, it shouldn't matter)
+- `pip3` (and therefore Python 3)
 - `cargo` and the rest of the Rust toolchain (e.g. via [rustup](https://rustup.rs/))
 - `wget`

-(The list above may be incomplete.)
+The list above may be incomplete.

 ### CMake Variables